zastlx/vc-stalker-plugin/README.md

 # vc-stalker-plugin
 ## Is this done?

-No, not all the features are completed yet.
+No, not all the features are completed yet, but it is currently in a usable state.

 ## What is this?